foko/api-docs/api/README.md

 * **limit** - the maximum number of results (records) to return.
 Default is 100, but max is 500.
 * **type** - (DEPRECATED) By default, always return "image" type post, including individual photos in albums.
 * **skip** - the specified number of returned records to skip, which is useful to paginate responses.
 Default is 0.
 * specify timestamp range for search "createdAt" or "touchedAt", specified by "ordering".
-For example, if ordering is "createdAt" (default), searching is against post creation time; if ordering is "touchedAt", searching is against "touchedAt" which records last commenting or liking on this post.
+For example, if ordering is "createdAt" (default), searching is against post creation time; if ordering is "touchedAt", searching is against "touchedAt" which records last commenting or liking timestamp on this post.
   * **from** - start time in UTC, for example, "2016-04-01", or "2016-03-23 21:22:45.780Z"
   * **to** - end time in UTC, for example, "2016-04-01", or "2016-03-23 21:22:45.780Z"
 * ordering paramters: